scientific-python/specs/purpose-and-process/index.md

 [SPEC Steering Committee]({{< relref "/specs/steering-committee" >}}) and [SPEC Core Projects]({{< relref "/specs/core-projects" >}}) documents.
-This process is managed and overseen by the Steering Committee in collaboration with the Core Projects as well as community members and projects across the entire ecosystem.
+This process is managed and overseen by the Steering Committee in collaboration with the Core Projects, as well as community members and projects across the entire ecosystem.

 SPEC Document